Postfuhramt

 Postfuhramt (English: Mail Delivery Office), formally known as Kaiserliche Postfuhramt (English: Imperial Mail Delivery Office) is a historic building built in 1881 and located on Oranienburger Straße (English: Oranienburger Street) at the corner of Tucholskystraße (English: Tucholsky Street), in the Spandauer Vorstadt area of Mitte, Berlin.
 Since 1975, it has been a listed as a protected building (via Denkmalschutz).

+At the Postfuhramt Ottomar Anschütz held the first showing of life sized pictures in motion on 25 November 1894.

 From 2006 until 2012, the space hosted an art gallery and exhibitions.
 In 2012, the building was sold to Biotronik, a medical manufacturing company specializing in medical technology.

 Pre-history

 Starting in 1713, the property had historically been used by the Postilion, a long haul mail service and a forerunner to postal mail.
 After 1766, a post office was located on the property with living quarters for the German royal postman and two multi-story horse stable wings.

 In March 1874, many horses died due to hygiene issue with old stables.
 Additionally around this same time there was an increased demand for postal service as population and traffic grew in the area and as a result it was incorporated into the Reichspost and became part of the newly established Postfuhramt, under state management.